Austin woman trying for baby says Texas abortion law nearly caused her death

-AUSTIN (KXAN) — Amanda and Josh Zurawski have been trying to have a baby for more than a year now.
+Amanda and Josh Zurawski have been trying to have a baby for more than a year now.
 So when the Supreme Court overturned Roe v.
-Wade and Texas’ abortion ban went into effect, they never anticipated they were going to be directly impacted.
+Wade and Texas’ abortion ban went into effect, they never anticipated they were going to be directly impacted, KTLA’s sister station KXAN reports.

 That is until Amanda experienced complications in her pregnancy that meant she was inevitably going to have a miscarriage.
 It also put her life at risk.
 Because of Texas’ abortion law, which bans almost all abortions in the state, the family had no choice but to wait until Amanda miscarried or until she was sick enough doctors thought she could die.